What is skeuomorphism?

 While flat design has become increasingly popular in recent years, skeuomorphic design is still used in many applications.

-Games often incorporate realistic textures and behaviors into the user interface to create an immersive experience for players.
+Games often incorporate realistic textures and behaviors into the to create an immersive experience for players.
 Additionally, many companies have found ways to integrate modern flat design with subtle skeuomorphic elements—creating interfaces that feel familiar but still look fresh and modern.

 Skeuomorphism is a powerful and useful design concept that helps create user interfaces that are familiar, easy to understand, and engaging.